Yotsuya: History

 Before the growth of Edo, Yotsuya was a farming village outside the city.
 In 1634, with the digging of the outer moat around Edo Castle, many temples and shrines moved to Yotsuya.
 The moat had stone walls, and a mitsuke, or watch tower, was also built.
 Yotsuya Mitsuke stood near the present-day Yotsuya Station.

 The relocation of the temples and construction of the mitsuke brought settlements of workers, and following the devastating Meireki fire, many more people moved to Yotsuya, which had been spared.
 Gradually the area became part of the city of Edo.

 In 1695, the shōgun Tokugawa Tsunayoshi ordered the establishment of a vast kennel.
 The purpose was to board stray dogs as part of his policy of showing mercy to animals.
 The facility outside the Yotsuya Gate occupied 20000 tsubo.

 Yotsuya developed rapidly due to its central location.
 In 1894, the Kōbu Railway, predecessor of the present-day Chūō Line, extended its existing railway line between Shinjuku and Tachikawa to Ushigome and opened Yotsuya and Shinanomachi stations.
 The railway enabled the easy transport of raw materials into the area; soon, pencil, tobacco and other industries moved in and began Yotsuya's rapid industrial development.

 Culture

 Many historic temples and graves are located in Yotsuya.
 Among them are Sainen-ji, where the grave of the ninja Hattori Hanzō and his lance are interred.

 The Korea Center is located in Yotsuya, and the Korea Education Institution (동경한국교육원, 東京韓国教育院), affiliated with the Embassy of South Korea, is inside.

-Famous persons
+Education

+The Shinjuku City (the Shinjuku Ward) Board of Education (新宿区教育委員会) operates public elementary and junior high schools.

+Most portions of Yotsuya are zoned to Yotsuya Elementary School (四谷小学校), which is in Yotsuya 2-chōme.
+Sections zoned to Yotsuya ES include all of 1 and 2-chōme and portions of 3 and 4-chōme.
+The remainder of Yotsuya 3 and 4-chōme are zoned to Yotsuya 6th (Dairoku) Elementary School (四谷第六小学校) in Daikyōchō.
+All sections of Yotsuya, 1 to 4-chōme included, are zoned to Yotsuya Junior High School (四谷中学校) in Yotsuya 1-chōme.

+Most area public high schools are operated by the Tokyo Metropolitan Government Board of Education.

+Notable people

 Prime Minister Saito Makoto lived in Yotsuya.
 He was assassinated at his home on February 26, 1936.
 This was one of the events of the February 26 Incident.